synonymdev/slashtags/specs/slashtags-derivation.md

 # Slashtags derivation

-This document describes how Bitcoin wallets and other Slashtags-based applications can use standard BIP-39 mnemonic words to derive **slashtags** (that is, the main keypairs that are used within the Slashtags protocol).
+This document describes how Bitcoin wallets and other Slashtags-powered applications can use standard BIP-39 mnemonic words to derive **slashtags** (that is, the main keypairs that are used within the Slashtags protocol).

 ## Goals

-We had three main goals in our design for the derivation scheme.
+We had three main goals in our design for the slashtag derivation scheme.

 1. Every slashtag should be backed up via a set of BIP-39 mnemonic words.
-This is the dominant industry standard for backing up users' Bitcoin funds.
-So one set of BIP-39 mnemonic words can back up both a user's Bitcoin funds and their slashtags.
+This is the dominant industry standard for backing up a user's Bitcoin funds.
+So one set of BIP-39 mnemonic words can back up both a user's Bitcoin funds and their slashtags (as well as any further keypairs derived from those slashtags).
-2. A public key that can be used to receive Bitcoin funds should never be the public key for a slashtag.
+2. A public key that can be used to receive Bitcoin funds should never be the public key for a slashtag (or a public key in a keypair derived from a slashtag).
 3. A slashtag should be generated with a semantically relevant name instead of an index number (as with Bitcoin keypairs for receiving funds).